 - Best Mild Razor: Tatara Masamune.
 Honorable mentions: Feather AS-D2, Vikings Blade The Godfather.
 Click/tap here to read Sharpologist’s extensive article on mild razors.

 - Best Aggressive Razor: Muhle R41 (there is also the R41 Grande with a heavier handle and the R41 Twist two-piece version, but they all share the same very aggressive head design).

 - Best Safety Razor For Beginners: Merkur 23C.
-Honorable mention: Edwin Jagger DE89 series.
+Honorable mentions: Edwin Jagger DE89 series,

 - Best Continuously Adjustable Razor: Parker Variant.
 Honorable mentions: Rex Ambassador, Vikings Blade Meiji.
 Best Multi Base Plate “Adjustable” razor: Rockwell 6S.
 Honorable mention: Karve Christopher Bradley